-Adam is a shareholder and currently serves as President of the firm and a member of the Business and Finance, Energy and Utilities, Financial Institutions, Technology and Emerging Growth Companies, and Health Care Practice Groups and serves on the firm’s Management Committee.
+Adam is a shareholder and currently serves as President of the firm.
+He is a member of the Business and Finance, Financial Institutions, and Health Care Practice Groups.
 He focuses his practice on insurance, banking, health care and corporate and business law.

 Adam assists insurance companies, trust companies (both private and public), other banking institutions, health care providers and a wide range of other businesses with regulatory, licensing, transactional and compliance issues.
 He regularly represents clients before the New Hampshire Insurance and Banking Departments on a variety of matters.
 Adam also advises clients on a range of issues with respect to health insurance, employee benefit plans and compensation issues.
 On corporate matters, Adam represents companies in connection with formations, private securities offerings, transactions, employment issues and contracting matters.
-He also assists the Energy Practice Group on the corporate and transactional aspects of project financings and acquisitions in the alternative energy sector.

 Prior to joining the firm, Adam practiced law in the Health Care Group at the Albany office of Greenberg Traurig, LLP where he represented managed care companies and other insurers on a wide range of regulatory issues.

 The information and materials contained on the Rath, Young and Pignatelli, P.C. website are intended for informational purposes only.
 The information you obtain from this website does not constitute legal advice and is not intended to create an attorney-client relationship.
 The content of an e-mail or any other communication or material sent to the firm or any of its attorneys will not create an attorney-client relationship and, until an attorney-client relationship is otherwise formed, will not be treated as confidential.
 You should consult an attorney for individual advice regarding your own particular situation.Accept